NotNite/RNSReloaded/RNSReloaded.DoubleTime/README.md

-# Permanent Winds
+# Double Time

 **Limits online play.**

-Enables turbulent winds, in all fights!
+Set a speed multiplier for all fights